Overview

 - Transactions entered after the period being discussed.

 Assistant v3 adds saved chat history, web search, attachments, stock research, and document drafts.
 The Assistant screen shows the organisation in the app header, along with whether web search is on.
 The history panel lists recent chats so you can return to earlier work without starting again.
 Use Stock research to look up listed companies, add stock cards, change the review period, and compare selected tickers side by side.
 This is useful when you want market context before asking the Assistant to explain performance, prepare commentary, or compare investment options.
+You can also describe the type of listed investment you want to explore, such as “high-dividend stocks”, “value stocks under 20 P/E”, or “lower-volatility large companies”.
+The Assistant returns a screening table with the available price, daily movement, market capitalisation, P/E ratio, dividend yield, and beta.
+Tick up to four rows, then select Research selected to compare the candidates or research one company in more depth.
+Screening results come from a curated listed-market universe and are research candidates rather than recommendations.
+Check the figures, company announcements, dividend sustainability, and your organisation’s objectives before making an investment decision.
 Use New chat when you want a fresh thread.
 Previous v3 chats stay in the history panel so you can return to earlier work, meeting preparation, or report drafting.
-Assistant v3 uses GPT-5.5 by default for complex review, portfolio reasoning, and client-ready commentary.
+Assistant v3 uses GPT-5.6 Sol by default for complex review, portfolio reasoning, and client-ready commentary.
+GPT-5.6 Terra provides a balanced option for everyday work, while GPT-5.6 Luna is best when a faster response is more useful.
 Switch Web on when you want current market, company, economic, or regulatory context.
 Switch it off when you only want the Assistant to use organisation information and the current conversation.
+Web search uses live external sources.
+If a search cannot be completed, try again later rather than treating the interruption as confirmation that no relevant information exists.
 You can attach documents when they are useful for the question.
 The Assistant will use readable content from the attachment where possible and will tell you when something needs to be checked manually.
 Ask for a draft when you want a reusable note, such as a trustee update, client summary, board paper, or investment meeting memo.
 Download the draft, then check the figures, dates, and source records before sharing it.Good practice

 Use it for preparation